Augmented Reality is more than Virtual Reality

 Integrating Prescription Glasses

-Prescription glasses could best be placed behind the display, as shown in Fig. 2 already, and with the designs presented here, they should best have an outer curvature similar to the display’s inner one.
-Which means a dedicated production process, but this should be manageable, especially also because said curvature could be quite similar for any brands of NED using this concept, so the same glass lenses could be used for various products, resulting in high volumes and lower prices.
-Defining a standardized mounting mechanism could further facilitate the application.
+Prescription glasses could best be placed behind the display, as shown in Fig. 2 already, and with the designs presented here, they should best have an outer curvature similar to the display’s inner one, but this should be manageable.

 Alternative Mirror Concepts

-Very obviously, the mirror in all above concepts could also be a Bragg, or holographic mirror.
+Quite obviously, the mirror in all above concepts could also be a Bragg or holographic mirror.
 In this case, the effective mirror shape can deviate from the shape of its carrying glass sheet.
-Hence, the mirror glass shape could become less bulky, more flat and hence convenient, and also the display could have more eye relief, which would normally require a relatively big mirror glass.
-But in turn, a holographic mirror would be a lot thicker.
+Hence, the mirror could become smaller and flatter, and also the display could have more eye clearance, which would normally require a relatively big mirror glass.
+But in turn, a holographic mirror would be considerably thicker and the direction and wavelength selectivity might eradicate the advantages.

 Eye Tracking